 London SE11 5EF

 You can make an appeal about some decisions on Land Transaction Tax, Landfill Disposals Tax, or to close an enquiry into a tax return.

 As a rule, you would need to pay what WRA says you owe upfront.
 But, you can request to delay the payment until you get a decision on your appeal.

 Note: You must appeal within the time limit (stated on the decision letter).
 You can also ask WRA to change a decision before making an appeal.

 You can choose to represent yourself.
 But, it may be better to find a tax adviser, an accountant, or a lawyer to help when you appeal.
 You can also get free advice from:

-Note: There is a specific authorisation form for a person to represent you unless they are a practising barrister or solicitor.
+Note: Use 'authorisation form T239' for a person to represent you (not required if they are a practising barrister or solicitor).

-The government website GOV.UK has an 'HMRC formfinder' section.
-You can download and fill in the form and then return it by postal methods to the address written on the form.
+You can also download and fill in the appeal form and return it by postal methods to the address written on the form.

 The tax tribunal helpline can give further help and advice about your appeal.
 But, the staff are unable to provide legal advice.